IAMSB-0/VBAudio-Permanent-Fix/README.md

 - **Manual Solution:** Our meticulous guide provides a step-by-step journey to temporarily obliterate mic crackling.
 By meticulously configuring audiodg process settings, you can dramatically enhance audio quality.
 Please note that this method requires occasional adjustments after system reboots.

-- **Permanent Fix:** Introducing an ingenious executable file that orchestrates the entire process seamlessly.
+- **Permanent Fix:** Introducing an executable file that orchestrates the entire process seamlessly.
 With this permanent fix, your audiodg process perpetually enjoys a high-priority status and finely tuned CPU affinity settings.
 Regardless of system restarts, revel in a seamless and unblemished audio experience at the click of a button.

 ## 🚀 Getting Started